Your blog post content here.

 Motorcyclists riding between traffic lanes are sometimes called lane-splitters because they are splitting lanes.
 Therefore, all motorcyclists must know their state's specific laws about lane splitting before using this technique.

 Because of lane-splitting laws and rules on the road, riders in several states have to fight for the right to split lanes.
-It's either legal or illegal.
-Here's what the law looks like in California:
+It's either legal or illegal, leaving it pretty much in a grey area for most states.
+Here are some states that might recognize it a bit further:

 The California Highway Patrol has been tolerating lane-splitting for years, even before the law was passed by then-governor Edmund G. Brown, Jr. The California Vehicle Code did not prohibitor allow lane splitting.
 Still, motorcyclists could lane split legally anywhere in the state.
 To help improve safety and awareness, then-governor Brown also required the California Highway Patrol to develop educational guidelines for the motoring public.